 Our mortgage hunter is looking to remortgage on his £200,000 property, and will be looking to borrow £100,000 over 15 years – so they’re looking for a 50% loan-to-value (LTV) deal.
 Our buyer has decided to pay any valuation or arrangement fees up front to avoid being charged extra interest.

-It doesn’t look like interest rates will rise substantially any time soon, so it’s relatively cheap to fix your mortgage repayments for the longer term.
+At the moment it’s still relatively cheap to fix your mortgage repayments for the longer term.
 The best deals are available for well under 3%.
 However, monthly repayments are much higher than shorter fixed-rate terms, so it only makes sense if you expect rates to rise in the next few years.

-The Woolwich, Barclays’ mortgage arm, will lend at 1.49% over the Bank of England base rate for two years, currently 1.74%.
-That’ll cost £632 each month.
-There are no fees and £250 cashback, so our buyer will pay £14,918 over two years.
-After that, the 3.74% SVR kicks in, though it could change.
-If it doesn’t, repayments will rise to £714 each month.
+Woolwich, Barclays’ mortgage arm, will lend at 1.44% over the Bank of England base rate for two years, currently 1.69%.
+That’ll cost £629 each month.
+There are no fees and £250 cashback, after that, the 3.74% SVR kicks in.

 While interest-only offers can be tempting, you’ll need a solid plan to pay off the capital at the end of the loan.
 You should also factor into your decision-making the interest you owe won’t diminish as you won’t be paying off your debt as you would with a capital repayment mortgage.